Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Numerical tests

 \subsection{Unveiling urban mobility patterns from Uber pickups}

 We implement our SDR graph topology inference method (Algorithm~\ref{A:SDR}) in order to detect mobility patterns in New York City from Uber pickups data\footnote{Dataset from \url{https://github.com/fivethirtyeight/uber-tlc-foil-response}}.
 We have access to times and locations of pickups from January 1\textsuperscript{st} to June 29\textsuperscript{th} 2015 for $263$ known location IDs.
 For simplicity, we cluster the locations into $N=30$ zones based on their geographical proximity; these are shown as red pins in Fig.~\ref{fig:uber}.
 These zones represent the nodes of the graph to be recovered.
 The total number of pickups aggregated by zone during a specific time horizon can be regarded as graph signals defined on the unknown graph.
 More specifically, we consider $M=2$ graph processes: weekday ($m=1$) and weekend ($m=2$) pickups.
 Moreover, we consider that the pickups from 6am to 11am constitute the inputs of our process whereas the pickups from 3pm to 8pm comprise the outputs of our process.
 To be more precise, for a specific day we aggregate all the pickups within 6-11am to form an input signal $\bbx$ and similarly we group all the pickups within 3-8pm to generate the associated output signal $\bby$.
 If the day considered is a weekday, we think of this pair as being generated from process $m=1$, and if it is a weekend we consider the pair coming from process $m=2$.
 We repeat this procedure for all the days included in the period of study, and estimate input-output covariance pairs $\{\hat{\bbC}_{\bbx , m},\hat{\bbC}_{\bby, m}\}_{m=1}^{2}$.
 We then run Algorithm~\ref{A:SDR} to infer an underlying graph filter $\hbH$ and solve~\eqref{E:SparseAdj_l1_obj_noisy_matrix} given the estimated eigenbasis of $\hbH$ to find a sparse mobility pattern.
-The modeling presumption is that thorughout the day, the population diffuses over an unknown graph of mobility patterns we seek to identify.
+The modeling presumption is that throughout the day, the population diffuses over an unknown graph of mobility patterns we seek to identify. {By looking at aggregates over large number of trips, the population flows and mobility patterns in the city can be reasonably well approximated by linear diffusion dynamics; see also~\cite{thanou17}.}